maxjiang93/space_time_pde/README.md

 This is the code repository for the MeshfreeFlowNet: physical constrained space time super-resolution.
 Code implemented in PyTorch.

 ## Introduction
 MeshfreeFlowNet is a novel deep learning-based super-resolution framework to generate continuous (grid-free) spatio-temporal solutions from the low-resolution inputs.
-While being computationally efficient, MeshfreeFlowNet accurately recovers the fine-scale quantities of interest. \alg allows for: (i) the output to be sampled at all spatio-temporal resolutions, (ii) a set of Partial Differential Equation (PDE) constraints to be imposed, and (iii) training on fixed-size inputs on arbitrarily sized spatio-temporal domains owing to its fully convolutional encoder.
+While being computationally efficient, MeshfreeFlowNet accurately recovers the fine-scale quantities of interest.
+MeshfreeFlowNet allows for: (i) the output to be sampled at all spatio-temporal resolutions, (ii) a set of Partial Differential Equation (PDE) constraints to be imposed, and (iii) training on fixed-size inputs on arbitrarily sized spatio-temporal domains owing to its fully convolutional encoder.

 ## Repo highlights
 Here are a few reasons why you might be interested in using our code: